wjglerum/dcos-docs-site/pages/1.11/deploying-services/uninstall/index.md

 ## Troubleshooting

-It's possible for an uninstall to fail with the following error message:
+It is possible for an uninstall to fail with the following error message:

 ```
 Incomplete uninstall of package [chronos] due to Mesos unavailability